 .apkfile at build time.

-When you use the Android development tools to create a new project, the essential files and
+When you use the Android development tools to create a new project and the module, the essential files

-and some of them depend on whether you use the Eclipse plugin or the
+and some of them depend on whether you use Android Studio or the

 android tool to

-generate your project.
+generate your module.
 As your application grows in complexity, you might require new kinds of

 resources, directories, and files.